ShikaSD/compose-server-side/README.md

 aosp.location=/location/to/repo/aosp
 ```

-Now, you can build the server using `./gradlew :server:build` command or run it using `./gradlew :server:build`.
+Now, you can build the server using `./gradlew :server:build` command or run it using `./gradlew :server:run`.